 You can also use some other fitness tests to assess the flexibility of the hamstring and spine.

 One of these tests is the V test.
-Getting started, you will need tape to be placed on the floor and a measuring tape placed perpendicular to the tape.
+To get started, you will need tape to be placed on the floor and a measuring tape placed perpendicular to the tape.
 The subject will sit on the floor in such a way that the measuring tape is between the legs of the subject and the 0 of the measuring tape starts from where your legs are apart.
 The subject should start leaning forward on the floor as far as possible with the palms facing downwards.
 The legs should have been held flat.
 Take care that the movements should be steady.
 The result should be recorded when the stretch has been held for 3 seconds.

 Back saver sit and reach without box

 Another fitness test that can serve as an alternative to the SR test is the fingertip-to-floor distance test.
-After warming up with a few stretches, the subject will bend down towards the floor while standing.
+After warming up with a few stretches, the subject will bend down toward the floor while standing.
 Your partner can measure the distance from fingertips to the floor.
 If you are able to touch the floor, it will be a sign of good physical fitness.

 A study conducted in Ankara, Turkey has shown that Sit and reach test is considerably safer and provides more accurate results as compared to other traditional fitness tests.